 where different estimates for $c$ have been given over the years

-The literature (see \cite{aliev}) mentions an unpublished manuscript of Elkies \& Gleason also showing $c \geq \sqrt{2/\pi}$.
-Dubroff, Fox \& Xu give two different proofs: one appeals to the Berry-Esseen Theorem, the other uses an isoperimetric principle of Harper \cite{harper}.
-In the other direction, we note that the powers of 2, with $a_n = 2^{n-1}$, are not extremal: already in 1968, Conway \& Guy \cite{conway} (answering another question by Erd\H{os} \cite{erd2}) produced a candidate construction showing that $a_{n} \leq 2^{n-2}$ is possible (see Bohman \cite{boh}).
+The literature (see \cite{aliev}) mentions an unpublished manuscript of Elkies and Gleason also showing $c \geq \sqrt{2/\pi}$.
+Dubroff, Fox and Xu give two different proofs: one appeals to the Berry-Esseen Theorem, the other uses an isoperimetric principle of Harper \cite{harper}.
+In the other direction, we note that the powers of 2, with $a_n = 2^{n-1}$, are not extremal: already in 1968, Conway and Guy \cite{conway} (answering another question by Erd\H{os} \cite{erd2}) produced a candidate construction showing that $a_{n} \leq 2^{n-2}$ is possible (see Bohman \cite{boh}).
 The currently best construction is due to Bohman \cite{boh2} showing $a_n \leq 0.88008 \cdot 2^{n-2}$, see also \cite{behr, bor, lind, lunnon, malt}.
 It is an interesting question whether relaxing the condition somewhat can give rise to interesting examples.
 More concretely, are there sets $\left\{a_1, \dots, a_n\right\} \subset \mathbb{N}$ such that the subset sums attain $(1-o(1)) \cdot 2^n$ distinct values and $a_n = o(2^n)$? \\

 The main purpose of our paper is to give a new proof of $c \geq \sqrt{2/\pi}$.
-Many arguments, starting with Erd\H{o}s \& Moser \cite{erd}, have considered the random walk $X = \pm a_1 \pm a_2 \pm \dots \pm a_n$, where all signs are chosen independently and uniformly at random: if all subset sums are distinct, then all $2^n$ possible outcomes of the random walk are equally likely and they are all at least distance 2 from each other.
-A well-known argument (see \cite{bae,erd, guy, lind}) exploiting this is as follows
+Many arguments, starting with Erd\H{o}s and Moser \cite{erd}, have considered the random walk $X = \pm a_1 \pm a_2 \pm \dots \pm a_n$, where all signs are chosen independently and uniformly at random.
+If all subset sums are distinct, then all $2^n$ possible outcomes of the random walk are equally likely and they are all at least distance 2 from each other.
+A well-known argument (see \cite{bae,erd, guy, lind}) exploits this by using